 issues and health care law for Continuing Medical Education Risk-Management

-Mr. Buoniconti also serves on the Board of Directors of Bridge Over Troubled Waters, a not for profit organization whose mission is to enable high-risk, runaway and homeless youth to achieve a healthy and productive adulthood through prevention, intervention, and education services.
+Mr. Buoniconti also serves as the President of the Board of Directors of Bridge Over Troubled Waters, a not for profit organization whose mission is to transform the lives of homeless and at risk youth by providing a full spectrum of services ranging from emergency housing and runaway services, through longer term housing, counseling, education and vocational services.

 Areas of Practice: Medical Malpractice Defense and Health Care Law, Defense